Published by Carl Hedinger. Last Updated on October 13, 2023.

 248 Union Square NW

 Charlie Grainger was an accomplished musician who traveled the country playing packed orchestra houses.
-He and his wife settled into North Carolina after his retirement and opened “Peacock Alley” in Wilmington.
+He and his wife settled in North Carolina after his retirement and opened “Peacock Alley” in Wilmington.

 The original Peacock Alley was then bought by Louis North in 2012 and named after Charlie to pay homage to his legacy.
 The name changed but you’ll find reminiscent southern fare in a similarly relaxed atmosphere as Peacock Alley.

 While that original spot has changed hands and names, Charlie Graingers remains in North Carolina.
-One of its locations is among the best restaurants in Hickory.
+One of its locations is among the best restaurants in Hickory NC.

 Stop by for fresh ingredients to go into and on their hot dogs, brisket, barbecue, and more!
 Add in top-notch customer service and an amazing atmosphere and they’ve hooked people like us for more.